 IHOP fooled consumers when it pretended to rebrand to IHOB or the International House of Burgers.
 A full rebrand might be an expensive option for promoting a product, but businesses can still coordinate product launches with their rebrands.

-A rebrand is a risky endeavor.
+Learning from these company rebranding examples, it is clear that a brand revamp is a risky endeavor.
 Businesses should partner with experts to make sure it has the desired impact on consumers.

 About the Survey